List of Barnyard characters

-Main
+Overall main characters

 Otis

-' (voiced by Kevin James in the film and Chris Hardwick in the series) is a male Friesian cow and the leader of the Barnyard.
+' (voiced by Kevin James in the film and Chris Hardwick in the series) is a male Holstein Friesian and the leader of the Barnyard.
 He is carefree, goofy and energetic, lacking responsibility and goofing off at any given opportunity.
 Despite this, Otis is highly intelligent and clever enough to come up with solutions to a problem and cares deeply about his friends and family.
 His superhero alter-ego is "Cowman".
-Despite being a steer, he has an udder.
+Despite being a bull, he has an udder.

 Pip

-Pip (voiced by Jeffrey Garcia) is a slight Mexican-accented barn mouse who is Otis' best friend.
+Pip (voiced by Jeffrey Garcia) is a slight Mexican-accented wisecracking barn mouse who is Otis' best friend.
 He has a crush on Bessy, the sassy and sarcastic cow best friend of Abby, but she always rejects him.
-Pip's superhero alter-ego is Ratboy, the sidekick of Cowman.
+PiP’s superhero alter-ego is Ratboy, the sidekick of Cowman.
 Pip is not usually involved with the gang's crazy schemes as much as Freddy, Peck, Pig, etc. are, but still, he usually comes along for the ride.
-Pip's human disguise makes people question him, to which another animal says, 'He's the world's smallest man!'.
+Pip’s human disguise makes people question him, to which another animal says, 'He's the world's smallest man!'.